pepijn/pepijn.github.io/projects.md

 permalink: /projects/
 ---

+This is a selection of projects that I worked on or founded myself during the last 4 years.

 ### Employee/freelancer

 #### 2014 - present: Data warehouse developer at [Blendle](https://blendle.com) (Utrecht, NL)

 In March 2014 I started working full-time at the promising Dutch start-up Blendle.
-I decided to take break from studying to gain experience with working in a small team and a high-pressure environment.
-This was especially true because I joined a month before the official launch in The Netherlands.
-Designing and building our dimensionally modeled data warehouse is now my primary task, although I started as a 'workflow developer' (PDF/XML conversion).
+I took a break from studying to gain experience with working in a small team and a high-pressure environment.
+This was especially true because I joined a month before the official launch in the Netherlands.
+Designing and building our data warehouse is now my primary task, although I started as a 'workflow developer' (PDF/XML conversion).
 After my first year I returned to university in April 2015.
 I still work part-time as a freelancer.

 ![Blendle Team](/images/blendle_team.jpg)